nefedovnd/nefedovnd/README.md

 👀 **About Me in 30 secs:**

- - Passioned about Data Analysis and strive for new knowledge
+ - Passioned about data analysis and strive for new knowledge

  - Professionally experienced in financial control and organization optimization data-analysis